dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

   |<----------------------------------->| (Both verify the handshake and secure the channel)
 ```

-> In a traditional TLS handshake process only the server proves its identity for the client with its certificate.

-You can debug this flow with:
+You can debug this flow with one of this commands:

 - openssl: